Sckeehn/EDKeymapperVue/README.md

+# Notes

+## Migration to Rust

+A migration to Rust would requires a complete overhaul of our system.
+This would entail a rewrite for almost every function and class already implemented.

 # Vue 3 + TypeScript + Vite

 This template should help get you started developing with Vue 3 and TypeScript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.